Super Bowl rosters: Colleges for Patriots and Rams players | NCAA.com

-Super Bowl LIII will have former college football stars from across the country when the Patriots and Rams meet.
+Super Bowl LIII is going to have former college football stars from all over the country when the New England Patriots and the Los Angeles Rams meet.
 The SEC and the Big Ten have the most representation, combining for 41 players.

 Georgia and Rutgers are tied for the most players, with four.
 But the FCS and DII football both have former players ready to play in Atlanta.